Skip to content

 error: stack 'dev' not found Stack not initialized pulumi stack init dev

-error: passphrase must be set Missing passphrase Set PULUMI_CONFIG_PASSPHRASE
+error: passphrase must be set Missing passphrase source infra/.env or set PULUMI_CONFIG_PASSPHRASE

 error: unable to deserialize State corruption Restore from backup